melody-rs/fmod-oxide/README.md

 # fmod-oxide

 Safe rust bindings to the FMOD sound engine.
-This crate tries to be as rusty and low-cost as possible, without comprimising on any APIs.
+This crate tries to be as rusty and low-cost as possible, without compromising on any APIs.
 Certain APIs, such as loading banks from a pointer, are marked as unsafe, but are still available for use.

 #### Currently in BETA.